Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

 \end{remark}

 We can similarly study the orthogonal QR factors for any matrix that has maximal GEPP growth factor.
-Again, by \Cref{l:qr lu}, this is equivalent to studying the orthogonal QR factors for the corresponding unipotent lower triangular factors of a maximal GEPP growth factor matrix.
-Higham and Higham gave the explicit structure for these maximal matrices, as follows:
+Again, by \Cref{l:qr lu}, this is equivalent to studying the orthogonal QR factors for the corresponding unit lower triangular factors of a maximal GEPP growth factor matrix.
+Higham and Higham \cite{HiHi89} gave the explicit structure for these maximal growth models: